wesleysee/dynamix/README.md

 #### Installation

-DYNAMIX is considered a system plugin and is installed in the folder `/boot/plugins`.
+Dynamix is considered a system plugin and is installed in the folder `/boot/plugins`.
 This ensures it gets installed first, before any other plugins, and created the correct environment.

 - First, login to the command line on your server, e.g., at the console or a telnet session.